jangari/jangari.github.io/slides/hrec_2022/pres.md

 - CloudStor (AARNet)<!-- .element: class="fragment" -->
 - OneDrive (Microsoft)<!-- .element: class="fragment" -->

 Notes: Data storage is currently a bit of an issue at ACU.
-We're in the process of starting conversations around data storage with IT, but in a nutshell, the university right now cannot provide adequate storage infrastructure for projects that aim to capture a lot of data.
-With that in mind, the solution provided by the university is the local network drive system, shared drives, Isilon, Cohesity, whatever name you know it as.
+We're in conversation around data storage with IT right now, but in a nutshell, the university cannot provide adequate storage infrastructure for projects that aim to capture a lot of data.
+With that caveat, the solution provided by the university is the local network drive system, shared drives, Isilon, Cohesity, whatever name you know it as.
 These are the drives that present to you as the R drive or the H drive on your computer.

 There are two supported third party storage platforms that we use here, and they are CloudStor, operated by AARNet, the non-profit organisation that provides internet to Australian research institutions,